emrahmetu/data_analysis_portfolio/README.md

 My project, You Have My Car (Arabam Sende), was selected in the top 10 in the entrepreneurship competition of TUSIAD. (https://www.bugenclikteisvar.com/bilgi-merkezi/katilimcilar/2011)

-Please check my website: http://elbruzconsulting.com/
+Please check company website: http://elbruzconsulting.com/

 <br>